 "Yes, my love, and we can go at once.
 My carriage is waiting.
 All the preparations are in order.
 My brother knows, but there is nothing he can do to stop us.
 Let us leave all this behind at once."

 Her tears were silent ones now.
 "No, Raoul… I must sing."

 He hesitated then nodded quickly.
 "Then I will be here at midnight after the opera and we will be gone before either of us is ever missed."

-"Oh…" She lifted a hand and slowly traced the line of the streaks upon her face.
+"Oh…" She lifted a hand and slowly traced the damp streaks upon her face.
 "Free…"

 "Yes, my beloved, my fiancée, free.
 Finally free.
 Just the opera, and then…"